Study computer science in the USA

 With a computer science degree you can pretty much go wherever you wish to find employment.
 There is a great demand all over the world and the pay is very good.

-• Profile of Dr Leann Christianson
+• Headshot of Dr Leann Christianson

 Dr Leann Christianson